-Cologne/After Shave: No scented colognes, perfumes, after shaves, lotions, or other strong odors are acceptable.
-Neck Scarves: Only white, navy, or black may be worn.
+Cologne/After Shave: No scented colognes, perfumes, after shave, lotions, or other strong odors are acceptable.
+Neck scarves: only white, navy, or black may be worn.

-Tattoos: Visible tattoos must not be extreme, obscene, or offending and must reflect a professional appearance as approved by Faculty, Coordinators, or Dean of Nursing.
+Tattoos: Tattoos must not be visible above the collar.
+Visible tattoos must not be extreme, obscene, or offending and must reflect a professional appearance.

-Identification badge: Student identification badge is worn at all times and is to be worn on the upper left shoulder area with the picture facing out.
-Decorative stickers or pins worn on the badge are not acceptable.
+Identification Badge: Student identification badge is worn at all times and is to be worn on the upper left shoulder area with the picture facing out.
+Decorative stickers, pins, or other attachments on the badge are not acceptable.
 Temporary badges are available at the front desk.